The Best Pull-Ups for Older Bedwetters

 Pull-Ups New Leaf Training Underwear (fits 38-50 lbs)

-- Softest training underwear crafted with plant-based ingredients* for healthy skin (*28% by weight)
+- Our softest training pants crafted with plant-based ingredients* (*28% by weight)

 Huggies Overnight Pull-Ups have some of the best-designed tearable sides that are easy to pull apart and also refastanable.
 The New Leaf style of Huggies pull-ups is made with 28% plant-based materials, but is just as soft and absorbent as regular Huggies Overnight Pull-Ups.
 The material is also breathable, which is good for kids with sensitive skin.